Out-of-Network ER Bill After In-Network Hospital Visit: What to Do

 FAQ

-Do I have to pay the full out-of-network amount while dispute is open?
+Do I have to pay the out-of-network amount while the dispute is open?

 What documents help this dispute most?

-Submit the EOB, provider bill, proof of in-network facility status, and a dated call log with insurer reference numbers.
+Your EOB showing the out-of-network classification, the provider bill, proof of the hospital's in-network status at the date of service, and a dated call log with insurer reference numbers.
+The insurer's provider directory printout from the visit date is particularly useful.